 Wild Play Maple Ridge

 1--855-595-2251 – 23485 Fern Crescent, Maple Ridge – An aerial adventure park offering a new way to experience the natural beauty of Maple Ridge.
 Zip, crawl and climb through the elevated obstacle course or jump from a 40 foot guided free fall platform.
 WHAT’S TO FEAR (WTF) PASSHOLDER AND A GUEST JUMP FOR FREE.
-COLLECT 2 STAMPS.
 WALKINS ONLY.
-Add an aerial adventure for a Tourism Challenge special rate of $29.99 Please visit our website for access requirements.
+Add an aerial adventure for a Privilege Pass special rate of $29.99 Please visit our website for access requirements.
 Walk-ins only.
 Maximum 4 people/check in.

 Maple Ridge Museum

-604-463-5311 – 22520 - 116th Ave, Maple Ridge – Featuring First Nations prehistory, history of European settlement and prominent families of historic Maple Ridge and a world-class model railway diorama of the Port Haney area and lower mainland.
+604-463-5311 – 22520 - 116th Ave, Maple Ridge – Featuring First Nations pre-contact history, history of European settlement of historic Maple Ridge, alongside a world-class model railway diorama of the Port Haney area and Lower Mainland.
 On temporary display is our exhibit on patent medicine entitled Cure-alls that Cured Nothing: A History of Patent Medicine.
 Hours: Sun, Weds & Fri, Noon-4pm.

 Kilby Historic Site

 604-796-9576 – 215 Kilby Rd, Harrison Mills – Experience a 1920s Fraser Valley living history site!
 Visit a 1906 general store, farm, costumed interpreters and friendly farm animals.
-Facilities include home-style cafe, unique country gift shop & tranquil campground.
+Facilities include home-style CAFE, unique country gift shop & tranquil campground just down the road.
 BC’s Museum of Rural Life!
-Open 11 am to 4 pm March 31 – May 13 Sat & Sun; May 17 – June 25 Thurs to Mon; June 28 – Sept 3 - Open Daily - Sept 8 – Oct 28 Sat & Sun.
-NOT VALID FOR SPECIAL EVENTS.
+Open 11am to 4 pm April 18 - June 24 Thursday to Monday; NOT VALID FOR SPECIAL EVENTS.

 604-863-2324 – Yale Historic Site, 31187 Douglas Street, Yale – Visit the Creighton House Museum, 1863 St. John the Divine, the Living History Tent City, or try your hand at gold panning.
 Grab a bite to eat at the Ward Tea House or take a virtual reality walking tour of Historic Yale.
 The site is open daily 10am-5pm April 28 - Oct.
 1, 2018.
 Check our website or call ahead for Tea House hours.